SantoTallarico/IOSAssignment3/Assignment2/ObjParser_Readme.txt

 This is a command line application written in C.
-It is a modified version of the command line tool found here:
+It is a product of the tutorial found here:
                  https://www.raywenderlich.com/48293/how-to-export-blender-models-to-opengl-es-part-1

 OBJs MUST be exported from Blender with the settings